Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 ### Thief
 > One who steals or steals from [Aspect] to benefit themself
 #### Speculation Zone
+Thieves cannot grow or heal their aspect.
+They can gain it for themselves, but only by taking it from others.
+Any attempt to give it should backfire narratively.
 #### Mechanics
 Powers should focus on taking things away from others, and buffing yourself.
 Debuffs/SelfBuffs